garden-io/garden/docs/reference/config.md

 # after these files are generated.
 This means you can reference the files specified here in your provider
 # configurations.
 files:
-  - # POSIX-style path to write the file to, relative to the project root.
-If the path contains one or more
+  - # POSIX-style path to write the file to, relative to the project root (or absolute).
+If the path contains one
-    # directories, they are created automatically if necessary.
+    # or more directories, they are created automatically if necessary.
     # If any of those directories conflict with existing file paths, or if the file path conflicts with an existing
     # directory path, an error will be thrown.
-    # Any existing file with the same path will be overwritten.
+    # **Any existing file with the same path will be overwritten, so be careful not to accidentally accidentally
+    # overwrite files unrelated to your workflow.**
     path:

     # The file data as a string.